Gatsuurt Exploration Activities

 New resource estimates were announced in January 2006 following further exploration programs and the completion of a feasibility study in December 2005.
 An updated feasibility study was completed for the Gatsuurt project in the first quarter of 2006 that added an economic open pit in the Main Zone in addition to the Central Zone open pit identified in the December study.

 The open pit ore will be hauled from Gatsuurt to the existing Boroo facilities.
 Mill production will be optimized by processing the higher grade oxide ore from Gatsuurt, followed by the Gatsuurt sulphide ore.
 The facility will be modified with the addition of a bio-oxidation circuit to process the refractory sulphide ore from Gatsuurt.

 In 2010 construction on the road to Gatsuurt was completed.
-The construction on the bio-oxidation facility is planned on receipt of final approvals and regulatory commissioning.
+The development of Gatsuurt followed by the construction of the bio-oxidation facility is planned on receipt of final approvals and regulatory commissioning.

 At the end of December 2013, Gatsuurt probable reserves were 1.6 million contained ounces of gold, measured and indicated were estimated at 398,000 ounces of contained gold and inferred resources 440,000 ounces of contained gold.